MoneesMohammed/Customer-And-Invoice-Management-System/README.md

 # Customer & Invoice Management System
 C# WinForms, SQL Server, ADO.NET Developed a complete CRUD system with customer management, invoicing, Products and payments .

-This project is a customer and invoice management system.
+This project is a customer and invoice management system (Professional Transactional System).

 Through it, you can register customers, register users (employees), register products, create invoices linked to existing customers in the system, and record payments linked to the invoice .
 All of this is saved in the database.

 It was built for learning purposes and follows the **3-Tier Architecture** pattern: